mwiedmann/cx16CodingInC/Chapter05-Video-Memory/README.md

 If you had the Address Increment value set then VERA would automatically increment the address for you and you could continue to read/write through VRAM.

 ## How to Read/Write Memory Locations and VERA in C
 cc65 has `cx16.h` which contains some helpers for using the VERA registers.
 It also has `peekpoke.h` which has some Macros for reading (peeking) from and writing (poking) to memory locations.
-We will make use of these eventually, but since this is all about learning we will use raw C pointers for now.
+We will make use of these eventually, but since this is all about learning we will use raw C pointers here so you know how.
 This will help you get more comfortable with what is actually going on.

 ### C Pointers
 A dreaded topic for sure that has put many programmers into a fetal position rocking back-and-forth on their bathroom floor!
 You will not fear them here!
 We will make simple use of them. cc65 provides some help here but we will use some pointers first to make sure you understand what exactly is going on.